Uberspace/lab/source/guide_hedgedoc.rst

 .. note:: Check the `release notes`_ regularly or subscribe to the project's `GitHub release feed`_ with your favorite feed reader to stay informed about new updates and releases.

-While HedgeDoc 2.0 is currently under development and 1.8 as latest release is also having changes you should watch HedgeDocs `manual installation guide <https://docs.hedgedoc.org/setup/manual-setup/>`_ to notice if instructions have been changed.
+While HedgeDoc 2.0 is currently under development and the 1.x releases are also having changes you should watch HedgeDocs `manual installation guide <https://docs.hedgedoc.org/setup/manual-setup/>`_ to notice if instructions have been changed.
 You should also read the release notes.
 Make sure you always download the already build tarball as the building process needs at least 2 GB RAM, so building is not possible on uberspace.

 Manual update
 -------------